quil-lang/quil/rfcs/analog/spec_changes.md

 Each frame has a scale which is tracked throughout the program.
 Initially the scale starts out as 1.

-Set instructions are local to the surrounding scope.

 Example:
 ```